markt-de/puppet-galera/REFERENCE.md

 Data type: `Optional[Array]`

 Specifies a list of additional packages that may be required for SST and other features.
-Valid options: an array.
 Default: A vendor-, version- and OS-specific value.

 Default value: `undef`